Underinsured / Uninsured Motorist Claims

 Unlike most other car accident claims, these cannot be filed in court.
 Rather, they must be arbitrated when there is a dispute between a claimant and an insurance company.
 Arbitration is a binding legal process which can only be appealed in extremely limited circumstances (fraud).Massachusetts Uninsured and Underinsured Insurance Lawyer Christopher Earley Can Help You

 Uninsured and underinsured insurance coverage issues arise quite often.
 If you were injured in a car accident, truck accident, bicycle accident, pedestrian accident, or other kind of motor vehicle accident, call us with your Massachusetts uninsured and motorist questions today.
-The Law Office of Christopher Earley can help you.
+The Earley Law Group Injury Lawyers can help you.
 These matters can be complicated, so having on your side a qualified personal injury attorney can help you greatly.